strohs/memeify/README.md

 Memeify
 ================================================================================================================
-Memeify is a AWS lambda function (written in Kotlin) that allows you to create simple memes by adding text to an image (jpeg or png).
-It is powered by a serverless backend that uses API gateway to proxy incoming requests to the lambda, and S3 to store the final "memeified" images.
+Memeify is a AWS lambda function (written in Kotlin) that allows you to create memes by adding text to an image (jpeg or png).
+It is powered by a serverless backend that uses API gateway to proxy incoming requests (to the lambda) and S3 to store the final "memeified" images.

 ![grumpy-cat](https://github.com/strohs/memeify/blob/master/memeified-grumpy-cat.jpg)